guilyx/raspberry_alexa_dht22/README.md

-# raspberry_alexa_dht22
+# Alexa, ask Raspberry...

-Ask Alexa the temperature and humidity in the room.
+Ask Alexa the temperature and humidity in the room using flask-ask, netgrok and an Adafruit DHT22 sensor.